University of Wisconsin–Madison

 Chopra (2019), “Judging the Troops: Exceptional Security Measures and Judicial Impact in India.”

 Surabhi Chopra, “Judging the Troops: Exceptional Security Measures and Judicial Impact in India.”
 Law & Social Inquiry, vol. 44, no. 3 (2019): 555–85.
-Summary: This Article examines a controversial national security measure: the use of the …
+Summary: This Article examines a controversial national security measure: the use of the armed forces within domestic borders.
+Military policing blurs the boundaries between crime and war, and tends to entail greater use …

 Bridge, Nichols (2016), “Congressional Attacks on the Supreme Court: A Mechanism to Maintain, Build, and Consolidate.”